 Current and previous winners of the JMS Prize are listed below.

-Amanda’s prize was celebrated at the ESEB 2017 congress in Groningen, The Netherlands, where she gave the 2017 John Maynard Smith Prize Lecture “What use is sex?“.
+Siobhan’s prize will be celebrated at the Evolution congress in Montpellier, France, where she will give the 2018 John Maynard Smith Prize Lecture.

 Over forty years ago, John Maynard Smith inspired one of the outstanding problems in evolutionary biology: the maintenance of sexual reproduction.
 First, I’ll show that Maynard Smith’s simple model, the two-fold cost of males, holds in a natural system.
 I combined theory and experimental data to directly quantify the cost of sex in the freshwater snail Potamopyrgus antipodarum.
 Consistent with Maynard Smith’s prediction, the per-capita birth rate of asexual lineages is at least twice that of sexual lineages.
 So, in Maynard Smith’s terms: what use is sex?
 Second, I’ll present tests of the Red Queen hypothesis, which proposes that host-parasite coevolution maintains sex.
 Observations of a natural population, paired with experimental manipulations, show that coevolution can explain fine-scale spatial and temporal variation in the frequency of sexual snails.
 Field data spanning a fifteen-year period reveal a dynamic coevolutionary process, with parasites switching to select against sexual reproduction as asexual lineages become rare.
 Taken together, these results support coevolving parasites in maintaining coexistence of reproductive modes.